| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 diseases.
 Reich's theory may partly explain why people

+respond to stress so differently.
 Reich theorized that a lack of dietary calcium would

 lead to an over-constrictive response to stress in specific